kpierczy/bash-utils/lib/scripting/parseargs/readme.md

 ## UBAD Table

-Having described types of argument distinguidhed by the module we can move to the description of the structure of the UBAD table.
-Underlying section tends to descibe subsequent fields in a way that is exhaustive for the topic and hopefully not for the user :)
+Having described types of argument distinguished by the module we can move to the description of the structure of the UBAD table.
+Underlying section tends to describe subsequent fields in a way that is exhaustive for the topic and hopefully not for the user :)

 [format] (optional/required)